 - Based on “what works”: Domino built this process based on experiences with over 20 data science teams.

-- Broad team definition: The team is not just a technical team but also involves business stakeholders and a product manger (why is one important?).
+- Broad team definition: The team is not just a technical team but also involves business stakeholders and a product manager.
 Every relevant stakeholder (technical or business) participates in pre-project ideation.

 - Flexible: Intended as an “a la carte” guide whose practices can be mixed and matched with other approaches.